HemeraProtocol/seismic_verify/README.md

 }
 ```

-This replaces the default list fetcher that downloads from the official repository, providing faster and more reliable access to Solidity compilers.
+This configuration replaces the default list fetcher that downloads from the official repository, providing faster and more reliable access to Solidity compilers.

-### Running the service locally
+### Running the Service Locally

-To start the smart-contract-verifier-server with debug logging:
+Start the smart-contract-verifier-server with debug logging:

 ```bash
 RUST_LOG=debug SMART_CONTRACT_VERIFIER__CONFIG=./smart-contract-verifier-server/config/base.toml cargo run --bin smart-contract-verifier-server